Silvergriffon/SolastaFaceUnlock/README.md

 # SolastaFaceUnlock

 This mod unlocks 56 NPC faces and makes them available for character creation.
 Finally, you can look just like NPC_TavernGuy!
+Disclaimer: Some faces may not work with all bear shapes!

+V0.0.2: Added Bald option for males and females of all races.

 (Note: All of the unlocked Human faces are available under all origins because I am too lazy to sort them out.)

 # How to Compile